dragonsinth/gaddis/README.md

 - When reading and writing records with multiple fields using file I/O, there is no internal distinction between field and record separation.
 Writing or Reading multiple values in a single statement is equivalent to multiple sequential Write or Read statements.

+- Unresolved: what are the rules around calling super constructor methods from a subclass constructor?
+  - Should it work like Java?